How do Alcoholic Mothers Affect Their Daughters?

 Why Don’t Children of Alcoholics Outgrow The Effects?

 For example, children of alcoholics tend to feel as though they never had a childhood of their own.
-They never experienced the carefree and safe feelings most people remember from when they were children.
-They lived in chaotic, frightening, and unpredictable environments, and often had to take the role of the adult in their families.
+They never experienced the carefree and safe feelings most people remember when they were children.
+In some cases, they take the adult role in their families.

-This is a difficult realization for many children of alcoholics and many struggle to make sense of their early lives and why their parents did what they did.
+Throughout their childhood, they may feel unsupported and discouraged.
+This is a difficult realization for many children of alcoholics, and many struggle to make sense of their early lives and why their parents did what they did.

 Many daughters of alcoholics also grow up believing they did something to cause their parent’s substance use disorder.
 This is never true, but even if a child grows into an adult who understands this, many still struggle with guilt and shame.